 Best Substrate for Planted Tank

 There are many brands and types of substrate on the market.
-Sometimes they are different in chemical compounds.
+Sometimes they are composed of different chemical compounds.
 Sometimes they are different in characteristics.
-With a lot of choices you have regarding substrate, it can be confusing to choose the most appropriate substrate for your tank.
+With so many choices regarding substrate, it can be confusing to choose the most appropriate substrate for your tank.

-We have done some intense research and scouting the market for you.
-And we are glad to present to you this list of the top 6 substrates for your planted tank.
+We have done some intense research and scouted the market for you, and we are glad to present to you this list of the top 6 substrates for your planted tank.

 |Eco Complete Planted Black Aquarium Substrate||Freshwater Planted Aquariums|